gonimo/gonimo/front/doc/Gonimo-Architecture.md

 type HasModelConfig c t = (IsConfig c t, Subscriber.HasConfig c, Server.HasConfig c)
 ```

-The `ModelConfig` consists of `Config` values for components `Account` depends on.
-In our case it depends on some [Subscriber.Config](https://github.com/gonimo/gonimo/blob/5afd58dfd6e21525c0688508d978429b51bc85f7/front/src/Gonimo/Client/Subscriber/API.hs#L18) and [Server.Config](https://github.com/gonimo/gonimo/blob/5afd58dfd6e21525c0688508d978429b51bc85f7/front/src/Gonimo/Client/Server.hs#L28).
+The `ModelConfig` consists of `HasConfig` satisfying values for components
+`Account` depends on.
+In our case it depends on
+some [Subscriber.HasConfig][Subscriber.HasConfig]
+and [Server.HasConfig][Server.HasConfig].

 Which means that our `Account` will be able to send messages to the server and
 will be able to tell `Subscriber` to subscribe to changes on the server.

-For other components, that in turn depend on `Account`, they will require `Account.Config` on their `ModelConfig`, in our case this is currently [UI code](https://github.com/gonimo/gonimo/blob/5afd58dfd6e21525c0688508d978429b51bc85f7/front/src/Gonimo/Client/AcceptInvitation/UI.hs#L30).
+For other components, that in turn depend on `Account`, they will require
+`Account.HasConfig` on their `ModelConfig`, in our case this is
+currently [UI code][AcceptInvitation.UI.HasModelConfig].

-So to recap, 'Config' is your components configuration, `ModelConfig` is the configuration you provide for your dependencies.
-You take a config, you provide a `ModelConfig`.
+So to recap, 'Config' is your components configuration, `ModelConfig` is the
+configuration you provide for your dependencies.
+You take a config, you provide
+a `ModelConfig`.

 ### The Component Type itself